learn-co-curriculum/cssi-5-python-jukebox-lab/README.md

 Bonus:
   * Get the songs to play!

-<a href='https://learn.co/lessons/cssi-5-python-jukebox-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-5-python-jukebox-lab' title='Instructions'>Instructions</a> on Learn.co and start learning to code for free.</p>